- Jewelry -

 mapping taiwan: huilian

-The water splashes when hitting the riverbanks and makes their way down the stream.
-Little creatures travel through the aquatic plants and climb onto pebbles that have a gleam of green.
-These pebbles and rocks sunken on the bottom of the river were then washed up by the stream and buried under mountains of minerals.
+The water splashes when it hit the riverbanks and goes down the stream.
+Little creatures travel through the aquatic plants and climb onto pebbles with a gleam of green.
+These pebbles and rocks sunken on the river's bottom were then washed up by the stream and buried under mountains of minerals.
 They are the rich nephrite mined and tossed back into the wilderness.

 views of visual memory

 Views of Visual Memory series started with 15 brooches created for my Rhode Island School of Design BFA degree project in 2010.